 • They may think your injury was significant but should be healed by now.

 These situations are always frustrating for the injured person, who is likely in pain and may need further treatment.
-One of the best ways to avoid disagreements about the validity of your injuries is to seek medical care right away.
+One effective way to avoid disagreements about the validity of your injuries is to seek medical care right away.

 Even if your injury seems mild, it’s a good idea to see a doctor and establish a record of what kind of injury you have.
 Your doctor will evaluate you to rule out more serious complications, and if you continue to have symptoms or feel worse, it will be easier to seek treatment later.